South Australian Museum: Australian Polar collection

 The Australian Polar collection is a collection of Antarctic exploration artefacts.
 Previously known as the Mawson Gallery, after Sir Douglas Mawson, in 2018 the gallery underwent development to expand the displays of two other South Australian polar explorers, John Riddoch Rymill and George Hubert Wilkins, under the leadership of senior collections manager Mark Pharaoh.
 Before the government started taking a hand in polar exploration in the late 1940s, all of Australia's polar expeditions (north and south) were led by these three South Australians.
 The Mawson collection is the largest of the three collections, containing over 100,000 items.
 These were acquired in two lots: one came from the Australian Museum in Sydney, while a larger collection of items was donated by the University of Adelaide in 2000.
 The Wilkins collection is the oldest, comprising around 100 items donated by a brother in the 1920s, while the Rymill Collection was acquired in 2006.

 The Mawson Collection Trust, made up of descendants of Douglas and Paquita Mawson, provided significant funding towards renewing the gallery in 2017, which was assisted by a public appeal for donations.

-As of 2025 Mark Pharoah is senior collection manager of the Australian Polar Collection.
+As of 2025 Mark Pharaoh is senior collection manager of the Australian Polar Collection.
 His areas of research include: history of the subantarctic sealing industry; restoration of the first successful colour photographs taken in the Antarctic; and the collections and legacies of Rymill and Wilkins.
 He also undertakes scholarly research about Mawson's life in his own time, out of personal interest.